-DD DD - Who did you consult?
+DD - Wh o did you consult?
 What did they say?

-1 Chief Executive / Strategic Leadership Team
+1 Chief Executive / Strategic Leadership Team (SLT) (mandatory) Comments included as part of the report

-(SLT) (mandatory)

 2 Finance / Section 151 (mandatory)

 3 Legal / Monitoring Officer (mandatory)

 4 Human Resources (HR)

 5 Property

-6 Information Communication Technology
+6 Information Communication Technology (ICT)

-(ICT)

-7 Scrutiny
+7 Scrutiny Having considered the report the Committee resolved that it agreed that a final version of the 2016/17 Performance Report be published by the statutory October deadline, and tha it be completed by Officers in consultation with the Portfolio Holder for publication on the Council's website with the proviso that it be clarified that the report refers to a period pertaining to the previous Administration.
+ADDITIONAL ACTION PROPOSED: The Head of Service (Community Regeneration and Economic Development) be invited to report to the Committee on the progress of community regeneration plans for Amlwch as a named priority settlement and whether there are plans in the offing for Beaumaris.

 8 Local Members

 9 Any external bodies / other/s

-E- Risk s and any mitigation (if relevant)
+Е- Risk cs and any mitigation (if relevant)

 1 Economic

 2 Anti-poverty

 3 Crime and Disorder

 4 Environmental

 5 Equalities

-6 Outcome Agreements

-7 Other
+6 Other

-A 10 10 andiaa.

-F - Appendices:
+F - Арр pendices:

-Appendix A - Annual Performance Report 2016-17
+Арр pendix A - Annual Performance Report 2016-17

-FF - Background papers (please contact the author of the Report for any further information):
+FF - Bac kground papers (please contact the author of the Report for any further information):

-- Annual Delivery Document 2016/17 Corporate Business Plan 2013-2017
+• Annual Delivery Document 2016/17

+• Corporate Business Plan 2013-2017